 17. How can Army personnel get access to licenses through the Adobe JELA?

-The Adobe JELA does not allow for a HUP, however, it does contain provisions for Army personnel
+The Adobe JELA does not allow for a HUP, however, it does contain provisions

 to utilize Adobe software for official government business.
 The contract permits Army Commands

 to install Enterprise-wide tools, which (for End Users) includes Acrobat Pro and LiveCycle Server, on

 an unlimited number of devices -- for use by military, civilian and contractor personnel.
 The